 - The government made a clerical error,

-- The defendant was the victim of false allegations, and/or
+- You were the victim of false allegations, and/or

 As long as the prosecution has insufficient evidence to prove guilt beyond a reasonable doubt, the charges should not be sustained.